 Abstract & Commentary

 Statins have become the mainstay of preventive cardiology.
 However, concern continues regarding the potential for rhabdomyolysis, especially at higher doses of these agents.
-Thus, Jacobson studied 4 groups of healthy subjects to assess the pharmacokinetics of: 1) 40 mg pravastatin or 40 mg simvastatin coadministered with 480 mg verapamil; 2) 40 mg pravastatin or 80 mg of atorvastatin plus 100 mg mibefradil; 3) 40 mg pravastatin or 80 mg atorvastatin plus 200 mg itraconazole; and 4) 40 mg pravastatin, 40 mg simvastatin, or 80 atorvastatin plus 500 mg clarithromycin.
+Thus, Jacobson studied four groups of healthy subjects to assess the pharmacokinetics of: 1) 40 mg pravastatin or 40 mg simvastatin coadministered with 480 mg verapamil; 2) 40 mg pravastatin or 80 mg atorvastatin plus 100 mg mibefradil; 3) 40 mg pravastatin or 80 mg atorvastatin plus 200 mg itraconazole; and 4) 40 mg pravastatin, 40 mg simvastatin, or 80 atorvastatin plus 500 mg clarithromycin.

-Comment by Michael H. Crawford, MD
+Commentary by Michael H. Crawford, MD

-The withdrawal of cervastatin from the market, and the recent physician notification that the starting dose of rosuvastatin is 10 mg, underscores the concern about anything that may increase the incidence of the rare but serious adverse reaction of rhabdomyolysis, which is dose related.
+The withdrawal of cervastatin from the market, and the recent physician notification that the starting dose of rosuvastatin is 10 mg, underscores the concern about anything that may increase the incidence of the rare, but serious, adverse reaction of rhabdomyolysis, which is dose related.
 Coadministration of other agents that share the CYP receptor may lead to increased serum levels of certain statins for prolonged periods.
-These agents include gemfibrozil, calcium channel blockers, immunosuppressives, macrolide antibiotics, certain antifungal agents, protease inhibitors of HIV, amiodarone, and grapefruit juice.
+These agents include gemfibrozil, calcium-channel blockers, immunosuppressives, macrolide antibiotics, certain antifungal agents, protease inhibitors of HIV, amiodarone, and grapefruit juice.

 Some have estimated that more than half the rhabdomyolysis cases reported to the FDA involved coadministration of other CYP inhibitors.
 In fact, the package insert for simvastatin recommends a daily dose no higher than 20 mg with the coadministration of verapamil or amiodarone.
-Simvastatin and atorvastatin are lipophilic statins which demonstrate profound increases in drug levels over time when given with CYP inhibitors.
+Simvastatin and atorvastatin are lipophilic statins that demonstrate profound increases in drug levels over time when given with CYP inhibitors.
 Pravastatin is hydrophilic and is not a CYP substrate.
-Mibefradil is a T-channel calcium blocker, which is a strong CYP inhibitor and was withdrawn from the US market because of numerous serious drug interactions.
+Mibefradil is a T-channel calcium blocker, which is a strong CYP inhibitor and was withdrawn from the U.S. market because of numerous serious drug interactions.
 However, in this study, it did not interact with pravastatin.
 Other studies have shown an overall extremely low incidence of rhabdomyolysis with pravastatin, 0.04 per million prescriptions vs 0.12 for simvastatin, 0.10 for lovastatin and 3.2 for cerivastatin.